DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 ## Step 4.
 Authorization.
 Implement the List Form to Access and Manipulate Data/UI Based on User/Role Rights
 - [EmployeeListForm](CS/EmployeeListForm.cs) contains a [DevExpress Grid View](https://docs.devexpress.com/WindowsForms/3464/Controls-and-Libraries/Data-Grid/Views/Grid-View) that displays a list of all Employees.
 Handle the [Form.Load](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.form.load) event and do the following:
-    - Create a `SecuredEFCoreObjectSpace` instance to access protected data and use its [data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/concepts/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, `IObjectSpace.GetObjects`).
+    - Create a `SecuredEFCoreObjectSpace` instance to access protected data and use its [data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/concepts/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, `IObjectSpace.GetObjects`) OR if you prefer, the familiar **DbContext** object accessible through the *EFCoreObjectSpace.DbContext* property.
     - Set the grid's `DataSource` property to [BindingList\<Employee>](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.changetracking.localview-1.tobindinglist?view=efcore-2.1).
 You can see the code of the `GetBindingList<TEntity>` method in the [CS](CS/Utils/ObjectSpaceHelper.cs) file.
     - Call the `CanCreate` method to check Create operation availability and thus determine whether the **New** button can be enabled.
     ```csharp
     private void EmployeeListForm_Load(object sender, EventArgs e) {
         securedObjectSpace = objectSpaceProvider.CreateObjectSpace();
+            // The EFCore way:
+            // var dbContext = ((EFCoreObjectSpace)securedObjectSpace).DbContext;
+            //
+            // The XAF way:
         employeeGrid.DataSource = securedObjectSpace.GetBindingList<Employee>();
         newBarButtonItem.Enabled = security.CanCreate<Employee>();
         protectedContentTextEdit = new RepositoryItemProtectedContentTextEdit();